MProx/Sphero_mini/README.md

 * Go back to sleep (or deep sleep)

 ## Dependencies:
-This library uses the Bluepy module for BLE communication, so make sure this is installed:
+This library is being tested with Python 3.2.5, but should work for other 3.x versions.
+This library also uses the Bluepy module for BLE communication, so make sure this is installed.
+On Linux:

     pip install bluepy --user

 ## Usage:
+The class methods are well commented, so for usage of each, see sphero_mini.py.

 Here's a basic script that illustrates currently available functions:

     import sphero_mini